kativmak/popSynth/README.md

 # popSynth
-Counting the SSE-code Hurley et al.(2000) and forming an output npy-table of stars, which are on MS-stage
+Counting the SSE-code Hurley et al.(2000) and forming an output table of stars' parameters, which are on MS-stage